safe-pfl/examples/distance/README.md

 python main.py --model resnet
 ```

-the `--model` valid parameters are as above `alexnet`, `cnn`, `googlenet`, `resnet` and `vgg`.
+The `--model` valid parameters are as above `alexnet`, `cnn`, `googlenet`, `resnet` and `vgg`.

-the output of the `distance/main.py` will store in `distance/results` folder which have two sub-folders
+the output of the `distance/main.py` will store in `distance/results` folder which include the result of distance measurement in respective model type folder.

-- latex
+> [!NOTE]
-- plot
+>

-Each of those folders have sub-folder respective to the parameters given as the script input.
+> Other input parameters are `--sensitivity_parameter` which is the sensitivity parameter for distance calculation and has value of 0.01 by default.
+The `--model_path_prefix` is the location of your `models` folder in your local system, by default has the value of `./models` and it could be any where in your system.
+The `--precision` is the distance measurement precision which is 5 digits after floating point by default.